-This guidance is based on the evidence available to the MOH Drug Advisory Committee as at May 2021.
-It is not, and should not be regarded as, a substitute for professional or medical advice.
+This guidance is not, and should not be regarded as, a substitute for professional or medical advice.
 Please seek the advice of a qualified healthcare professional about any medical condition.
 The responsibility for making decisions appropriate to the circumstances of the individual patient remains with the healthcare professional.